stts-se/wikispeech-manuscriptor/README.md

 # IV.
 Config files

-Sample config files for creating batches/scripts can be found in the `config_examples` folder.
+Some config examples can be found in folder `config_examples`.

 # V. Sample scripts

-Sample scripts and their config files can be found in the folder `sample_scripts`.
+Config files used to generate scripts included in releases for this repo: `sample_scripts`.

 # VI.
 Documentation